02-003 Code of Conduct_20212-003

 Any written advice given by the Integrity Commissioner to a Member binds the Integrity

-Commissioner in any subsequent consideration of the conduct of the Member in the same
+Commissioner in any subsequent consideration of the conduct of the Member in the

 16.7 Integrity Commissioner Vacancy

-Should the office of Integrity Commissioner be vacant, the Code of Conduct remains in effect
+Should the office of Integrity Commissioner be vacant, the Code of Conduct remains in

-occurs, the municipality shall make arrangements for all of the responsibilities of the Integrity
+a vacancy occurs, the municipality shall make arrangements for all of the

-Commissioner to be provided by a Commissioner of another municipality.
+responsibilities of the Integrity Commissioner to be provided by a Commissioner of

 17. Roles of Integrity Commissioner

-1. The application of the code of conduct for members of council and the code of conduct for
+1. The application of the code of conduct for members of council and the code of

-members of local boards.
+conduct for members of local boards.

-2. The application of any procedures, rules and policies of the municipality and local boards
+2. The application of any procedures, rules and policies of the municipality and local

-governing the ethical behaviour of members of council and of local boards.
+boards governing the ethical behaviour of members of council and of local

-3. The application of sections 5, 5.1 and 5.2 of the Municipal Conflict of Interest Act to
+3. The application of sections 5, 5.1 and 5.2 of the Municipal Conflict of Interest Act

-members of council and of local boards.
+to members of council and of local boards.

 4. Requests from members of council and of local boards for advice respecting their